-The K’vod Outreach Center also partners with AgeWell Cincinnati, a central resource
+K’vod Connect also partners with AgeWell Cincinnati, a central resource connecting

-connecting older adults to more than sixty available services among its four partner organizations.
-Those include the Mayerson JCC’s nationally accredited Senior Center, Meals on Wheels, and
+older adults to more than sixty available services among its four partner organizations.
+Those include the Mayerson JCC’s nationally accredited Senior Center, Meals on Wheels, and Shalom Phone

-Shalom Phone programs, as well as Jewish Family Service’s Center for Holocaust Survivors, Russian Jewish Cultural Center, and counseling and care management programs.
-AgeWell Cincinnati is
+programs, as well as Jewish Family Service’s Center for Holocaust Survivors, Russian Jewish Cultural Center, and counseling and care management programs.
+AgeWell Cincinnati is uniquely positioned

 For more information or to help us help others, please contact: